kamranahmedse/developer-roadmap/src/data/projects/nginx-log-analyser.md

   - 'bash'
   - 'shell scripting'
 seo:
-  title: 'Log Analysis Tool'
+  title: 'Nginx Log Analyser'
   description: 'Build a simple CLI tool to analyze logs from the command line.'
   keywords:
-    - 'log analysis tool'
+    - 'Nginx Log Analyser'
     - 'devops project idea'
 roadmapIds:
   - 'devops'
-  - 'linux'
 ---

 The goal of this project is to help you practice some basic shell scripting skills.
 You will write a simple tool to analyze logs from the command line.